When can the exchange of contracts occur in sale conveyancing in Forest Hall and am I required to attend the conveyancers office?

-I acquired a leasehold flat in Forest Hall, conveyancing having been completed in 2006.
-How much will my lease extension cost?
-Comparable flats in Forest Hall with an extended lease are worth £176,000.
-The ground rent is £50 yearly.
-The lease ends on 21st October 2098
+I acquired a leasehold flat in Forest Hall, conveyancing formalities finalised half a dozen years ago.
+Can you shed any light on how much the price could be for a 90 year extension to my lease?
+Comparable flats in Forest Hall with over 90 years remaining are worth £197,000.
+The ground rent is £55 invoiced every year.
+The lease terminates on 21st October 2073

-With only 80 years left to run we estimate the price of your lease extension to range between £7,600 and £8,800 plus legals.
+With 54 years remaining on your lease we estimate the premium for your lease extension to be between £32,300 and £37,400 plus costs.

-The figure that we have given is a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure without more comprehensive due diligence.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information before getting professional advice.
+The suggested premium range above a general guide to costs for renewing a lease, but we cannot give you the actual costs without more detailed investigations.
+You should not use this information in a Notice of Claim or as an informal offer.
+There are no doubt other concerns that need to be considered and you obviously want to be as accurate as possible in your negotiations.
+You should not take any other action based on this information before getting professional advice.

 I have just started marketing my garden apartment in Forest Hall.Conveyancing has not commenced but I have just had a half-yearly service charge invoice – what should I do?